christopher-merry/pitch-model/README.md

 ### pitch_ball
 A value of 0 or 1 indicating if the pitch was called a ball

+### hit_into_play
+A value of 0 or 1 indicating if the batter swung and put the ball in play.
+Foul balls do not count unless the foul ball is caught for an out.

 ### spin_rate
 Floating point value indicating the number of revolutions per minute the pitch spins during flight.